brandon-rhodes/dot-emacs/README.md

 You will then be ready to run Emacs!

+Be sure to install the following Python packages so that Emacs can successfully edit your code:

+    epc jedi pyflakes

+These probably cannot usefully be installed system-wide, because when editing Python 2 code you will need the Python 2 versions of these tools to run, but when editing Python 3 you will need them running under Python 3 or they will think that your Python 3 contructs are syntax errors.
+So when you create a virtualenv for a particular project that uses that project's correct Python version, you will want to install those three packages before launching Emacs.

 The `SETUP.sh` creates a Python virtual environment down inside of the directory and install several programs that give Emacs some IDE super powers when editing Python code.
 To get a good survey of the way my